zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

 This mod adds two new items:

-* A water planter, placeable on water tiles to create a planting spot for water crops.
+* A Water Planter, placeable on water tiles to create a steady planting spot for water crops.
 Craftable with 20 wood.
-* A water pot, placeable on land to create a planting spot for water crops.
+* A Water Pot, to allow water crops to be plantable on land.
 Requires a Garden Pot to craft.

-By default, these items' crafting recipes are disabled unless aquatic/semiaquatic crops are added by content packs.
+By default, these items' crafting recipes are disabled unless aquatic/semiaquatic crops are added by content packs, in which case they're automatically enabled (after Garden Pots are available for Water Pots).

 To define crops that are plantable on water, add the following new keys to the crop definition's `CustomFields` dict (their values can be anything as long as they're set):